 We offer up our time, our money, our talents, indeed our whole selves for the chance at one or more of these needs being met.

 Young people throw themselves headlong into romantic relationships that don’t stand a chance.
 Ambitious people pay thousands to pack into hotel ballrooms and hear a charismatic business guru tell them how to they too can make millions.
 Religious people water down the Gospel because they’d rather people accept them than to accept Christ.

 We want to be loved.
 We wanted to be led.
 We want to be lauded.

 We’re all looking for a god.
 Whether we know it or not.
 Whether we like it or not.
 We are searching for the One who created us, sustains us, and sees us.
 And when we can’t find Him in the midst of our graveyard of idols, we frantically melt down our proverbial jewelry and fashion ourselves a golden calf.

 We shape celebrities into gods.
-We form bank accounts into gods.
-We make little tech toys and other future garage sale junk into gods.
+We make our bank accounts into gods.
+We turn little tech toys and other future garage sale junk into gods.
 We dance around them and celebrate their surfacy charm, only to be let down when they don’t love us back, lead us anywhere, or laud us for the sacrifices we make for them.

 We realize the hard way that dead things make lousy gods.
 Because, naturally, they are dead.